adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-navigate-to-the-same-route-en_US.md

 end
 ```

 To be able to add parameters to our route, we once again created a `live` route that maps `/tab/:tab` to our LiveView `PageLive`.
 Visit [http://localhost:4000/tab/home](http://localhost:4000/tab/home) to see your application.
-It's worth mentioning that we used Live Action `:show` this time as we are showing a single item in each tab.
+It's worth mentioning that we used Live Action `:show` this time, as we are showing a single item in each tab.

 As we are now working with routes, the buttons were replaced by `<.link>` components.
 Our `mount/3` receives the initial value from the `params` tab.

 ## Optional route parameter

-You may have noticed that we create a bad experience for new users as the home page does not exist and the user is forced to type `/tab/home`.
+You may have noticed that we create a bad experience for new users, as the home page does not exist and the user is forced to type `/tab/home`.
 We can solve this by letting our `mount/3` handle the tab `param` in a different way and also making a new route.
 Update your `router.ex`:

 ```elixir
 scope "/", MyappWeb do